 - Potential role for the student(s) and any specific tasks that the student(s) would be performing

-- Potential student benefits
+- Potential student benefits and learning outcomes

 - Estimated number of hours per week you anticipate the student will work on the project